jon-jacky/home/commonplace.md

-  David Stahel's new book .. provides more information on war crimes committed by the German military than many similar accounts, yet fails to link them in any meaningful manner to the overall conduct of the war ... what is needed most in the current state of scholarship is to analyze the relationship between war and genocide ...
+  David Stahel's new book .. provides more information on war crimes committed by the German military than many similar accounts, yet fails to link them in any meaningful manner to the overall conduct of the war ...
+For what is needed most in the current state of scholarship is to analyze the relationship between war and genocide, rather than to ride once more on one of Guderan's Panzers toward an increasingly predictable lost victory.

   It is this link between mass murder of civilians and brutal modern warfare that is missing from Stahel's book. ...
 All this vast shedding